Music history of the United States (1900–1940): Blues and gospel

-The blues began in rural communities, primarily in the south.
+The blues began in rural communities, primarily in the south, as a mixture of "work songs, spiritual music and gospel, which combined to create a narrative, call-and-response form adopted by later musical genres."
 During the 1920s, classic female blues singers like Mamie Smith ("Crazy Blues") dominated the genre's sound.
 For most white Americans, these female singers were their first exposure to black music, or "race music" as it was then known.
 In the 1930s, local blues styles developed in Memphis, New Orleans, the mid-Atlantic coast, Texas, Kansas City and, most importantly, Chicago.
 A style of piano-playing based on the blues, boogie-woogie was briefly popular among mainstream audiences and blues listeners.